 Dad and I don’t see eye to eye when it comes to electronics.
 Whenever a new type of product is launched, Dad would buy it, spending a lot of money.
 He bought a digital camera when hardly anyone had one in India.
 He bought a computer when most people were thinking of buying a proper TV.
 The result is always the same.
 We get stuck with a primitive product which lasts for ages, and which sucks.
 The camera consumed 2 pencil batteries to produce twenty average 3MP photos.
 And we used it for almost 10 years!
 While others went on to buy cheaper, better, and more efficient digicams, with rechargeable batteries.

-Finally in class 11, I became a bit of a rebel and demanded either a new desktop or laptop (for games), or an internet connection.
-I was granted internet.
+Finally, in 2010, we got a broadband connection since it was becoming a necessity.
 But pages would still take minutes to load and frequently hanged, and I figured out that the RAM wasn’t enough to run the browser smoothly.
-Exasperated, Dad finally got me a new PC a year later.
+Exasperated, Dad finally bought a new PC a year later.

-The old PC was packed off and given to a friend’s shop for keeping accounts.
+The old PC was packed off and given away.
 I remember feeling sad that day, for the machine which had tested my patience for 12 years!
 It wasn’t the best, but it was still mine and I was used to it.
 I knew exactly how long to wait between clicks to keep it from hanging.
 I knew its limitations.
 I knew what to do when the monitor started blinking, or when the CPU made weird noises.

 I still have parts of it, namely the speakers (Genius brand).
 Somehow the audio department hasn’t improved so drastically in the last decade, and they serve better quality than the modern cheap ones.

-This March, we were at College Street for our annual book buying session, and in one really tiny shop I saw two frail old men.
-One was dictating, and the other was typing, on a type-writer!
+This March, we were at College Street for our annual book-buying session, and in a one really tiny shop I saw two frail old men.
+One was dictating, and the other was typing, on a typewriter!
 It was the first time I saw one in real life.
 We were waiting for a friend, so I had the chance of inspecting it closely.
-The keys were all eroded and blank, but the old man kept typing, slowly and confidently, khat khat khat… There was a sense of beauty to that.
+The keys were all eroded and blank, but the old man kept typing, slowly and confidently, khat khat khat… there was a sense of beauty to that.

 It reminded me of my PC.
-I guess time renders a value into everything.
+I guess time renders a value to everything.